Cornelius (musician): 2000s–2010s

+2020s–present

 In 2020, he released a limited white vinyl LP—a collection of tracks originally written as background music for PARCO, a cultural complex in Shibuya.
+Rosalía shared a Met Gala–themed Vogue playlist in May, featuring her all-time favorite songs and including Cornelius’s “Typewrite Lesson.”

 In 2021, he released “Forbidden Apple,” an instrumental track featuring the sound of biting an apple, written to showcase Sony’s 360 Reality Audio surround technology (and can also be heard in standard stereo).
 That same year, he contributed “Kora (Cornelius Remix)” to GoGo Penguin’s May release GGP/RMX.

 In 2022, he performed Yellow Magic Orchestra’s “Cue” with Haruomi Hosono at a concert celebrating Yukihiro Takahashi’s 50th anniversary in music, and contributed a remodel of “Thatness and Thereness”, originally from Ryuichi Sakamoto’s 1980 album B-2 Unit, to A Tribute to Ryuichi Sakamoto – To the Moon and Back, released in November.

 In 2023, he exhibited his installation works at “Ambient Kyoto 2023,” which showcased ambient-themed audiovisual art.
 In December, he co-curated a music playlist with Terry Riley for the BBC Radio program “Ambient Focus”.

 In 2024, he held Cornelius 30th Anniversary shows in Japan and "Dream In Dream" World Tour 2024.
 At the Barbican Centre in London, Ichiko Aoba performed as a special guest. he also created the show music for KENZO Fall-Winter 2024 Runway Show by Nigo, presented at Paris Fashion Week in January.
 Later that year, Velludo—a neo-psychedelic band formed in the late 1980s around him and Shuntaro Okino—released its first album, Between The Lines.
+A television program commemorating the 30th anniversary of Cornelius's debut was also broadcast.

 In January 2025, Ichiko Aoba brought him out as a special guest at her 15th anniversary concert in Kyoto.
 In March, he performed at co-headlining concerts with The Flaming Lips in Tokyo, and in October with Ryoji Ikeda in Osaka.
 The Japanese CD edition of Sparks’ May release MAD! included “Do Things My Own Way (Cornelius Remix)”.
 On October 7, Gwenno digitally released “Utopia (Cornelius Remix)”.

+In May 2026, he performed at a co-headlining concert with Sparks in Tokyo.